 Reference Maps

 Maps can be digital, web-based, or physical.
-Often, projects will incorporate more than one kind of map into their final output.
+Many projects incorporate more than one kind of map into their final output.
 However, any map can be categorized into one of two main kinds of maps: reference maps and thematic maps.

 Reference maps show the lay of the land, such as the geographic context surrounding your research location or area of interest.
 Reference maps can be as simple as a drop pin location, or more complex with data layers, labelling, and insets.
-Insets, which are maps nested within maps which either zoom-in to show a particular area in greater detail, or zoom-out to contextualize the area of interest within broader geographical context.
+Insets, which are maps nested within maps, either zoom-in to show a particular area in greater detail or zoom-out to contextualize the area of interest within broader geographical context.

 Other reference maps include road atlases, pocket atlases, or transport specific maps such as the below cycling map of Vancouver.
 The reference map most often used in your everyday is Google Maps.